Skip to main content

 Year 2: Occupational Specialism – Electrotechnical Engineering.
 Covering the following; Electrotechnical engineering knowledge criteria, install Electrotechnical systems, commissions Electrotechnical systems, maintain Electrotechnical systems and decommission Electrotechnical systems

-You will be assessed through a combination of core exams (year 1), externally assessed coursework (year 2), work based observations (throughout the 2 years) and an employer project set project at the end of year 1.
+You will be assessed through a combination of core exams (year 1), internally assessed synoptic exam (year 2), work based observations (throughout the 2 years) and an employer project set project at the end of year 1.

-To find out more, please contact the Curriculum Leader, Robert Sproson, email rob.sproson@nscg.ac.uk or 01782 254209.
+To find out more, please contact the Curriculum Leader, Stuart McLean-Inglis on 01782 254117 or email: stuart.mclean-ingli@nscg.ac.uk

 You will enjoy practical and theoretical skill sessions, project work and external assessments.
 You have the opportunity to work with top regional employers, trips to employers/universities and talks from guest speakers which will give you the opportunity to build the essential knowledge, skills and confidence required for a career as building services engineer, building services engineer installer, electrician technician.
 In addition students can progress onto higher degree apprenticeships or university.
 We work with a number of exciting employers including Leoni, siemens, NHS, NEIDA and many more.

-College Maintenance Allowance (CMA): Anyone with a household income under £26,000 can receive up to £20 per week financial support to help pay for travel and meals and meet the costs of essential trips, books, stationery and equipment.
-The payments will be subject to full attendance on your course.
-A range of other financial support is available, depending on your personal circumstances.
+College Maintenance Allowance (CMA): Anyone with a gross household income under £30,000 can receive financial support to cover college related costs such as transport, meals, course equipment and uniform.
+Bursary support is based on individual circumstances and will be allocated to best suit your individual needs.
+A range of other financial support is available depending on your personal circumstances.
 For more details visit nscg.ac.uk/finance

 New Courses